Sanskrit: Morphology

-Tense and voice
+Verbal forms

 The Sanskrit language includes five tenses: present, future, past imperfect, past aorist and past perfect.
 It outlines three types of voices: active, passive and the middle.
 The middle is also referred to as the mediopassive, or more formally in Sanskrit as parasmaipada (word for another) and atmanepada (word for oneself).

 The paradigm for the tense-aspect system in Sanskrit is the three-way contrast between the "present", the "aorist" and the "perfect" architecture.
 Vedic Sanskrit is more elaborate and had several additional tenses.
 For example, the Rigveda includes perfect and a marginal pluperfect.
 Classical Sanskrit simplifies the "present" system down to two tenses, the perfect and the imperfect, while the "aorist" stems retain the aorist tense and the "perfect" stems retain the perfect and marginal pluperfect.
 The classical version of the language has elaborate rules for both voice and the tense-aspect system to emphasize clarity, and this is more elaborate than in other Indo-European languages.
 The evolution of these systems can be seen from the earliest layers of the Vedic literature to the late Vedic literature.

-Number, person
+The three verbal moods in Sanskrit are indicative, potential (optative), and imperative.

+Nominal forms

 Sanskrit recognizes three numbers—singular, dual, and plural.
 The dual is a fully functioning category, used beyond naturally paired objects such as hands or eyes, extending to any collection of two.
 The elliptical dual is notable in the Vedic Sanskrit, according to Jamison, where a noun in the dual signals a paired opposition.
 Illustrations include dyāvā (literally, "the two heavens" for heaven-and-earth), mātarā (literally, "the two mothers" for mother-and-father).
 A verb may be singular, dual or plural, while the person recognized in the language are forms of "I", "you", "he/she/it", "we" and "they".

 There are three persons in Sanskrit: first, second and third.
 Sanskrit uses the 3×3 grid formed by the three numbers and the three persons parameters as the paradigm and the basic building block of its verbal system.